 Every section and soloist within the orchestra played their role with strength and beauty; every tree proud and tall.
 Tali served as an excellent guide leading the forces with assured confidence.
 The overall sound was lush and, yes, intense just where it needed to be.

 Andrew Lane, the Orchestra’s Principal Pops Conductor, knows how to program a winning event and this concert had something for everyone.
-It also brought in a whole new audience that seemed dazzled by the performances and ready to come inside for a (slightly) more sedate concert next season.
+It also brought in a whole new audience that seemed dazzled by the performances.

 The Sarasota Orchestra was brimming with bubbling energy...